odkr/sucgi/README.md

 > [!INFO]
 > *installc* uses the system's package manger.
-> `sudo ./installc -r` removes the packages that were added to the system.
+> `sudo ./installc -r` removes the packages that were installed.

 Generate the build configuration by: